SAP/luigi/blog/2021-10-14-release-notes.md

 #### getCurrentLocale works with Luigi Client Web Components

-With our newest release, you can use the [getCurrentLocale](https://docs.luigi-project.io/docs/luigi-client-api/?section=getcurrentlocale) function with [Web Components](https://docs.luigi-project.io/docs/web-component) in Luigi Client.
+With our newest release, you can use the [getCurrentLocale](https://docs.luigi-project.io/docs/luigi-client-api/?section=getcurrentlocale) function within [Web Components](https://docs.luigi-project.io/docs/web-component) of Luigi Client.
 For more information see the changes [here](https://github.com/SAP/luigi/pull/2219).

 #### Bugfixes